 This course prepares the student for supporting and using Windows Operating System Platform in a business setting.
 Topics of this course include installation, administration of resources, troubleshooting, networking, optimization and security.

 (39.6 Lec.
 Hrs./39.6 Lab Hrs.)
-Prerequisite: RDG:032/033 and MAT:073 or minimum reading and math scores based on college assessment.
+Prerequisite: MAT:069 or MAT:073 and RDG:032/033 or minimum math and reading placement scores based on college assessment.

 NET:305 Introduction to Network Operating Systems 3 cr.